flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TestAuthorization
-### Tests if a specified principal is authorized to perform an AWS IoT action on a specified resource.
-Use this to test and debug the authorization behavior of devices that connect to the AWS IoT device gateway.
+> Tests if a specified principal is authorized to perform an AWS IoT action on a specified resource.
+Use this to test and debug the authorization behavior of devices that connect to the AWS IoT device gateway.<br/>

 #### Input Parameters
 * `Action` - _required_